How can I learn more about text processing and NLP?

-- Here is an introduction and tutorial for NLTK (a Python library for text processing) and basic text processing/visualization.
+- Here is a video introduction and accompanying code for NLTK (a Python library for text processing) and basic text processing/visualization.

 - This is a really awesome tool for exploratory text analysis that doesn’t require any coding!
 You can read more about the tool and the reasons for using it here.